dhassault/dhassault/README.md

 ### Hi, I'm Yann!
-I'm Machine Learning Engineer🤖 and co-founder of [zeteoh](https://www.zeteoh.com/en-about-us/) in Tokyo🗼🇯🇵
+🙇‍♂️ I'm Machine Learning Engineer🤖 and co-founder of [zeteoh](https://www.zeteoh.com/en-about-us/) in Tokyo🗼🇯🇵

-💎 zeteoh's mission is bringing intelligence🧠 to IoTs🤳🏾 and microcontrollers🐞 to make people's life better
+💎 zeteoh's mission is bringing intelligence🧠 to IoTs🤳🏾 and microcontrollers🐞 to make our environment smarter ✅

-👉 Our first product, **zeteoh mobile sdk**[[ENG](https://www.zeteoh.com/en/) /[JPN](https://www.zeteoh.com/)] aims to enable **mobile game developpers** 👩‍💻 to use **daily physicial activities**🚵🏼‍♂️ in their games🕹 to increase their **users engagement**🏆.
+👉 Our first product, **zeteoh mobile sdk**[[ENG](https://www.zeteoh.com/en/) /[JPN](https://www.zeteoh.com/)] aims to enable **mobile game developers** 👩‍💻 to use **daily physical activities**🚵🏼‍♂️ in their games🕹 to increase their **users engagement**🏆.
+For that, it uses a tiny deep learning model directly deployed on user's smartphones that is able to recognize various types of physical activities with a high accuracy.

 🤔 Imagine a RPG🎮 on your phone📲, you would have to walk, climb stairs, run🏃‍♀️, etc, to increase your character's level💪!
 And running with your friends🏃🏽‍♂️🏃🏽‍♂️🏃‍♀️ would allow you to increase even faster📈 to clear a dungeons🦑 and be the best in your area🌇!
-A kind of PokemonGO but focused on daily physicial activities instead of the map!
+A kind of PokemonGO but focused on daily physical activities instead of the map!

-🙌 If you want to provide unique expeirence to your mobile game users, we are providing free access for a limited time.
-Contact us via our website: https://www.zeteoh.com/en/
+👩‍💻You are **independent or amateur mobile game developer** and want to provide unique experience⁉️ Get a **free access to our solution**❗️ **Contact us** via our website: https://www.zeteoh.com/en/

-🖖 You can follow me on twitter [@Yannlg_](https://twitter.com/Yannlg_) and [LinkedIn](https://www.linkedin.com/in/yann-leguilly/).
+🙋‍♂️ And follow me on twitter [@Yannlg_](https://twitter.com/Yannlg_) and [LinkedIn](https://www.linkedin.com/in/yann-leguilly/)!

 | Blog Articles        | Research Notes          | zeteoh insight  |